 I have suffered from cramps at the beginning of my moon for years, and finally I got the message that my body is signaling me to rest, slow down, and relax.

-Here are some ways that I love to honor my cycle with moon time:
+Here are some ways that I love to honor my cycle:

 - I track my cycle and mark when each cycle is so that I can anticipate when it is coming, and to acknowledge, celebrate, and honor this time.